-- 1. Each ELI project shall be carried out in accordance with a detailed project plan, to be developed by the reporter(s), which shall cover, at least, all the matters specified in Section 6 paragraph 1 (a-f) of the Guidelines. - 2.
-To the extent that the project plan is not identical with the project proposal already approved in accordance with Section 6 it must be submitted via the Secretariat for approval by the Projects Committee, which in the absence of taking any positive step within two weeks from the time when the plan is submitted to it, will be deemed to have approved the plan.
+- 1. Each ELI project shall be carried out in accordance with a detailed project plan, to be developed by the Reporter(s), which shall cover, at least, all the matters specified in Section 6 paragraph 1 (a-f) of the Guidelines. - 2.
+To the extent that the project plan is not identical with the project proposal already approved in accordance with Section 6 it must be submitted via the Secretariat for approval by the Executive Committee, which in the absence of an objection made within two weeks from the time when the plan is submitted to it, will be deemed to have approved the plan.
 The same applies for any significant revision of the project plan at a later point in time.
-Where a deviation from the project proposal approved in accordance with Section 6 or a later revision of the project plan fundamentally affects the nature or funding of the project or might otherwise raise serious issues the Projects Committee shall ask the Council to reach a decision in consultation with the Senate. - 3.
-The reporter(s) must regularly and whenever the Secretariat or the Projects Committee so request, inform the Secretariat and the Projects Committee of the project's progress.
+Where a deviation from the project proposal approved in accordance with Section 6 or a later revision of the project plan fundamentally affects the nature or funding of the project or might otherwise raise serious issues the Executive Committee shall ask the Council to reach a decision in consultation with the Senate.

-- 4. If it becomes apparent that a project is not progressing according to the project plan, the Council has the right to review the project's status.
+- 3. The Reporter(s) must regularly and whenever the Secretariat or the Executive Committee so request, inform them of the project's progress. - 4.
+If it becomes apparent that a project is not progressing according to the project plan, the Council has the right to review the project's status.
 This may result in the Council replacing the project reporter(s), other members of the Project Team and/or Advisory Committee.
-As a last resort, the Council may discontinue the project as an ELI project. - 5.
-Under the accelerated procedure, the functions of the Projects Committee under this Section shall be carried out by the Executive Committee.
+As a last resort, the Council may discontinue the project as an ELI project.